christine-zhang1/cs180/proj2/index.md

 2. Calculate the high frequencies using `details = original - blurred`
 3. Get the sharpened image using `sharpened = original + alpha * details`

-For my Taj Mahal image, we used a Gaussian kernel size 7, Gaussian standard deviation 1, and `alpha = 2`.
+For the Taj Mahal image, we used a Gaussian kernel size 7, Gaussian standard deviation 1, and `alpha = 2`.

-For my dog image, we used Gaussian kernel size 9, Gaussian standard deviation 1.5, and `alpha = 2`.
+For the dog image, we used Gaussian kernel size 9, Gaussian standard deviation 1.5, and `alpha = 2`.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">